reigenatk/rpg-game/Assets/devlog.md

 # 10/14/22

 Basically a **Pool Manager** tries to avoid calling Instantiate and Destroy because apparently they are bad for performance?
 Too much garbage collection.
 Internally, pool manager is just a queue of gameobjects that are made in advance so that we don't have to instantiate.
+So like, we say "instantiate 20 of these objects on the game start" and then they never get destroyed, instead they merely activated and de-activated.

-I probably can use this for my car driving mechanism thing- whatever, maybe later.
+I probably can use this for my car driving mechanism thing since I'm creating a bunch of new car objects then destroying them each time- whatever, maybe later.
+The only difference is performance.